 Many of the features allow you to flesh out your page without digging into the code.
 Simple drag and drop modules let you set up a live podcast along with the ability to add the podcast from the previous week on the same page.

-Combine those features with their ad-friendly interface and unlimited sidebar menu and it’s easy to see why Pepper+ is our top theme for podcast websites.
+Combine those features with their ad-friendly interface and extensive sidebar menu, and it’s easy to see why Pepper+ is our top theme for podcast websites.

 The name, Music, accurately sums up the focus of this WordPress theme.
 It works well for all forms of artists, writers, musicians, and podcast hosts.

-Podcaster comes with its own audio and video players; however, you can also use oEmbed.
+Podcaster comes with its audio and video players; however, you can also use oEmbed.

 Choose between light or dark versions of the theme’s design, and customize the header with the images of your choice.
 It also features a nifty parallax scrolling feature for your home page.